ibm-cloud-docs/watsonxdata/cpdctl_commands_wxdata.md

 ## access-control
 {: #cpdctl_commands_wxdataacscntrl}

-The `access-control` command is used for managing access policies for resources in {{site.data.keyword.lakehouse_short}}.
+The `access-control` command is used for managing access policies for resources in {{site.data.keyword.lakehouse_short}} from CPDCTL version 1.8.33.

 Syntax:
    ```bash